anothermorena/pneumonia-prediction/README.md

 # Project Summary
-This is an end-to-end PWA and a convolutional neural network (CNN) project which classifies chest x-ray images of patients with lung disease(pneumonia) and those who do not have lung disease(normal).
-The model had 0.90 AUC score, 0.91 Accuracy, 0.92 Precision,0.94 Recall & 0.91 F1-score for class 0 (Pneumonia).
+This is an end-to-end PWA and a convolutional neural network (CNN) project that classifies chest x-ray images of patients with lung disease (pneumonia) and those who do not have lung disease (normal).
+The model had a 0.90 AUC score, 0.91 Accuracy, 0.92 Precision, 0.94 Recall, and a 0.91 F1-score for class 0 (Pneumonia).

 # [App Link](https://ppa-virid.vercel.app)